 At an IRS examination, it would be hard for Bill to show that he meant to make a profit.
 He did not have financial records nor did he have a business plan or separate accounts.
 And, he never sought out help to make the operation show a profit.

 Here is an example where losses would be allowed:

-- Sarah inherits the 40-acre farm next to Bill’s.
+Sarah inherits a 40-acre farm.
 She grew up on the farm and helped her mother raise vegetables for market.
-She too moves back to the farm and begins transition into organic production.
+She, too, moves back to the farm and begins transition into organic production.
 She regularly consults with local extension agents and other organic farmers, has a five-year business plan, is pursuing organic certification and has many contacts with local produce markets.
 She keeps extensive field journals on vegetable varieties and crop rotations so she can immediately tell which vegetables made money for her and which did not.